 After completing these steps, your nonprofit will be notified of approval within two to three weeks.
 Then, you can begin receiving donations from Facebook fundraisers and Challenges and access Facebook’s fundraising tools, such as the donation button.

 The timeline of Facebook fundraising payout can vary greatly depending on the payout channel you’re working with.
 This is one reason why it’s crucial to research the various payout methods—if timeliness is imperative for your organization, that might affect your choice.

 If you’re seeking the fastest possible payout, this is what we’d recommend:

-That said, ultimately your nonprofit won’t need to worry about quick payout if that minimum fundraising threshold is never met.
+That said, your nonprofit won’t need to worry about quick payout if that minimum fundraising threshold is never met.

-As of 2017, there are no fees associated with processing Facebook fundraising donations through any of the payout channels.
+Are there fees associated with processing Facebook fundraising donations?

-While there are costs associated with the administrative and payment processing tasks, Facebook covers these fees for all fundraisers held on behalf of accredited nonprofit organizations.
+There are no fees associated with processing Facebook fundraising donations through any of the payout channels.
+Facebook covers all administrative and payment processing fees for all fundraisers held on behalf of accredited nonprofit organizations.

 This makes Facebook one of the few online fundraising methods with no processing fees.
 Meanwhile, the peer-to-peer platform, online giving page, and crowdfunding platform you’ve used in the past likely take anywhere from 3% - 6% from every donation to cover processing fees.